brizandrew/ourgainesville/README.md

 Gainesville.

-Maybe best known for the University of Florida and it's athletic prowess, the city stands at the intersection of the Old South and a new American city.
+Maybe best known for the University of Florida and its athletic prowess, the city stands at the intersection of the Old South and a new American city.

 It's the birthplace of the sports drink Gatorade.